No Name on the Bullet: Plot

-When hired gun John Gant (Audie Murphy) arrives in Lordsburg, the locals are terrified.
+When hired gun John Gant arrives in Lordsburg, the locals are terrified.
 The sheriff would like to arrest Gant, but the gunman always kills legally, in "self-defense."
-While the town speculates on Gant's target, Luke Canfield (Charles Drake), a young doctor, greets Gant, unaware of his reputation.
+While the town speculates on Gant's target, Luke Canfield, a young doctor, greets Gant, unaware of his reputation.
 After Luke demonstrates his dexterity with a blacksmith's maul, Luke takes Gant on a tour through town.
 Meanwhile, Luke's fiancée, Anne Benson, tends to her father, an ex-judge who suffers from tuberculosis.
 Luke and his blacksmith father, Asa, join them for dinner.
 The sheriff interrupts their meal, however, warning Luke to keep shy of Gant.
 Later, in another part of town, mine owners Earl Stricker and Thad Pierce assume their partner, Ben Chaffee, has hired Gant to kill them so he can steal their mine.
 They approach Gant in the town saloon.
 Upon learning of their meeting, Chaffee assumes his partners are arranging for his death.

 Luke later confronts Gant regarding the latter's profession.
 Impressed with Luke's bravery and integrity, Gant explains his belief that there are some men "who deserve to die."
 As they talk, a gunshot is heard.
 They find Pierce in his office, dead.
 Evidently, he had panicked over Gant's presence and shot himself.
 Afterwards, Luke charges that Gant is indirectly responsible for Pierce's death.
 Later, the sheriff attempts to arrest Gant at gunpoint, but Gant shoots him in the hand.
 When asked why Gant did not kill him, the gunman explains that he "wasn't paid to."
 Meanwhile, store clerk Lou Fraden and his wife Roseanne suspect her ex-husband sent Gant to kill them.
 Fraden, emboldened by alcohol, confronts Gant, who calmly encourages him to draw his gun.
 But at Luke's urging, Fraden bolts the scene, leaving Luke to demand that Gant leave town.
 He refuses.
 Later, Stricker rouses the townsmen to challenge Gant, and although Luke disapproves, he agrees to lead them, hoping to minimize any violence.
 An angry Gant warns that if they shoot him, he'll still live long enough to kill some of them.
 The men disband.
 Later, Luke confesses to Judge Benson that he likes Gant, but the judge warns that Gant's viciousness is one malignancy the doctor can never cure.